-The Library of the Department of Jurisprudence, occupying the third floor of the College library, contains approximately 15,350 volumes.
-The Law Library is administered by a Law Librarian with student assistants and observes the same hours as the College Library.
+The Library of the Department of Jurisprudence, occupying the third floor of the College library, contains approximately 16,145 volumes.
+The Law Library is administered by a Law Librarian with student assistants and during the regular session observes the same hours as the College Library.